eddyzhang2018/SQL/README.md

 * COUNT() is a function which returns number of rows for specified criterion.
 To do count on unique value, it can use COUNT(DISTINCT expression).

+* ROUND(var, decimicals).
+Performing rounding of numbers to digits specified in the function.

 * SUBSTRING() is a function which extracts some parts from a string.

 ```